blufips/MangaUpdateWindowsExe/README.txt

 This version is for windows user
 Just run the MangaUpdate.exe to start

-The main function of this application is to check all the update of your favorite manga from latest and then it can re direct to the Manga Server
+The main function of this application is to check all the updates of your favorite manga from latest and then it can re direct the browser to the Manga Server
-You can search your favorite manga in search button You can check your favorite in storage button
-You can change Manga server in Settings (Currently Manganelo Server is available)
+You can search your favorite manga in search button You can check your favorite manga in storage button You can change Manga server in Settings (Currently Manganelo Server is available)

 To go back to previous screen just click escape from your keyboard

-Note: I add random delay (0.5-1.5seconds) for each manga to be check update, the reason is for the Manga server not be flooded of request
+Note: I add random delay (0.5-1.5seconds) for each manga to be check update, the reason is for the Manga server not be flooded of requests

+If you have comments, suggestion or bug report kindly email me at israelquimson49056@yahoo.com

 Have fun